My most recent novel as of October 2020 is in need of representation. Contact: klagodzki at gmail dot com

 Marek took a drink and stared at his hands.
 “I know,” he said.
 He pushed his chair back, and before Emilia could react, Marek was kneeling in front of her with his hand out.
 A ring rested on the open palm.
 “Will you marry me?”

 That night, Emilia cried a little.
-Then, as she waited for sleep to cover her, instead of the hurt in Marek’s eyes when she said no, she thought about the man who wanted to buy two kilos of eel.
+Then, as she waited for sleep to cover her, instead of the hurt in Marek’s eyes, she thought about the mysterious voice asking to buy two kilos of eel.